Angelo-Corrao/2D_Game/README.md

 the wells, that will kill the player if he moves to a cell with one of them, and the teleports that will move the player to a random cell where is not present nether the monster, a well or a teleport.
-As a hint for the player the game will show an interface for the monster, one for the well and on for the teleport if one of them is in a cell adjacent to one where the player currently is.
+As a hint for the player the game will show an interface for the monster, one for the well and on for the teleport if one of them is in a cell adjacent to the one where the player currently is.

 ## Modes
 In this game there are three modes: